 - The sponsor must be a Canadian citizen or a permanent resident in Canada, and be at least 18 years old.

 - The sponsor must agree to provide financial support for the applicant.
-As a result, you may not be eligible to you receive government financial assistance for reasons other than a disability, declared bankruptcy and have not been released from it yet etc.
+As a result, you may not be eligible to sponsor if you receive government financial assistance for reasons other than a disability, declared bankruptcy and have not been released from it yet, etc.

 Who can be sponsored?